Frequently Asked Questions

 Can I register by mail or by phone?

 Yes, you can, but the preferred method is to use the online registration process.
 Your registration is then processed right away and a confirmation is instantly e-mailed to you.
+We no longer offer registration by mail.

 When is payment due?